Nitish Kumar: Law and order reform

 In order to recruit only the qualified candidates in the state Police, the reform in recruitment examination was also brought.
 Kumar introduced the "Carbon Copy system" in the written examination, which was to be held to recruit the new entrants.
 In order to prevent tampering of the examination copy, the original copy marked by the candidate was sent directly to the strong room after the examination.
 The evaluators used to get only the Carbon Copy, and in case of any discrepancy, the original copy was matched with the Carbon Copy evaluated by the evaluators.
 Further, a permanent recruitment examination was also made compulsory and the physical examination was made qualifying in determining merit, for selection to constabulary.
 In the tenure of Chief Ministers prior to Kumar, only physical examination was deciding factor in selecting the constables.
 This system was prone to corruption and favoritism.

 The push to the speedy trial under Kumar's government brought results within a short period of time, and in 2006 itself, a total of 6,839 offenders were convicted.
 There witnessed a massive drop in cases registered under the Arms act in the forthcoming terms of Kumar as the Chief Minister.
 It declined to just 495 by the end of 2010 from 1609 in 2006.
 According to one opinion, the massive decline was a result of fleeing of many criminals from the state, in order to seek refuse in the terai region of Nepal as well as eschewing of crime by others to become good samaritans.

 Kumar's government also took step to empower the District Magistrate to apprehend the officials taking bribe in order to reduce corruption.
 One of the major problem of the prison system of Bihar was laxity available to criminals to operate cell phones from the jail.
-Many a times, organised crime were planned from within the premise of Bihar's prison.
+Many a time, organised crime were planned from within the premise of Bihar's prison.
 The government took step to fix Mobile phone jammers in jails, to prohibit the gangsters from operating cell phones.
 Bihar also actively enforced the All India Prison reforms program, outlined by Supreme Court of India in a judgement, in order to reform the entire operating system of jails.
 It included reducing the number of inmates to be included in a particular prison, a step, which was necessary to prevent the overcrowding.